How to Buy a Small Business

 Has a small business for sale caught your eye?
-If you know what to look for and how to buy a small business, buying an existing operation can be a great opportunity to step into the company without going through the process of starting from scratch.
+If you know what to look for and how to buy a small business, buying an existing operation can be a great opportunity to step into the company without having to start from scratch.
 If you buy a turnkey operation, you can skip the startup phase entirely and begin operations as soon as the sale is complete; everything is already set up and ready to go.

 Find out If It Has Been in an Accident